niebert/PanDoc/README.md

 Batch Files
 -----------

-If you run converter on Linux the converter will create a windows batch file in the project directory.
-Start
+If you run converter on Linux or Mac the converter will create a windows batch file in the project directory.

 > `win_reveal.bat`